webix-hub/docs/data/desktop/tabview.md

 }
 ~~~

-More in detail in the dedicated [documentation article](desktop/responsive_tabbar.md).
+More details are given in the dedicated [documentation article](desktop/responsive_tabbar.md).

 ###Adjusting tab dimensions